 Color-Coding Student Journals

 Color dots on books!
-Works marvelously, especially in the primary grades when you are trying to identify a variety of student journals.
+This works especially well in the primary grades when you are trying to identify a variety of student journals.

 Using Colors for Phonics Instruction